What Steve Eats

 Instructions

-- Cover the pan with a piece of parchment paper (or foil).
+2. Blind bake the crust.
+Cover the dough with a piece of parchment paper or foil.
 Pour in pie weights (or dried beans or rice) onto the parchment so that the bottom of the pan is mostly covered with weights.
 Bake for 12 minutes.
 Lower the oven to 350, remove the weights and parchment, and bake for 10 more minutes until just lightly golden brown.

-- While the crust is blind baking in the oven, whisk together the eggs, cream, salt, and pepper in a large bowl until combined.
-Chop the broccoli if you haven't already done so, as well as the sundried tomatoes.
+3. Prep the filling.
+While the crust bakes, whisk together the eggs, cream, salt, and pepper in a large bowl.
+Chop the broccoli and sundried tomatoes.
 Crumble the cheese.
 Set aside about ¼ of the tomatoes and cheese for topping after baking.

-- Sprinkle half of the cheese across the bottom of the crust.
+4. Assemble and bake the quiche.
+Sprinkle half of the cheese across the bottom of the crust.
 Pour in the egg mixture.
-Add the broccoli, sundried tomatoes, and cheese.
-Lower the oven temperature to 325 and place the quiche in the oven to bake.
+Add the broccoli, sundried tomatoes, and remaining cheese.
+Lower the oven temperature to 325 and place the quiche in the oven.
 Bake for 35-40 minutes or until the quiche is set almost all the way through.
-Only the very center should have a little wiggle to it.
+The very center should still have a little wiggle to it.

 Notes